 Volunteers have the opportunity to fill various roles at events, such as helping with set-up and tear-down, selling Animal Foundation merchandise, caring for the animals, talking to potential adopters and making sure the animals “shine”.

 There are numerous behind-the-scenes needs at The Animal Foundation in Las Vegas that require additional human resources.
-Departmental staff routinely need assistance with data entry, writing thank-you notes, filing, phone calls, and other clerical tasks or special projects.
-Hours are arranged with the departmental staff based on their needs and your availability.
+Administrative staff routinely need assistance with data entry, writing thank-you notes, filing, phone calls, and other clerical tasks or special projects.
+Hours are arranged with the administrative staff based on their needs and your availability.
 Some projects can even be done from the comfort of your home.

 Helping Hands and Special Requests Volunteers